WILLIAM BIRCH AND THE COMPLEXITIES OF AMERICAN VISUAL CULTURE

 A Symposium Celebrating the Tenth Anniversary of the Visual Culture Program at the Library Company of Philadelphia

 Library Company of Philadelphia, Philadelphia, PA, October 5, 2018

 Nicole Belolan is a social and cultural historian of everyday life and is working on a book and exhibition project about the material culture of physical disability in early America.
 She lectures regularly about the history of disability for scholarly and public audiences.
-In addition to pursuing her scholarly work, Belolan has been working in the Mid-Atlantic region’s museums for over ten years, particularly in the areas of collections management and public programming and interpretation.
-Currently, she holds the position of Postdoctoral Fellow-in-Residence and Program Coordinator at the Consortium for the History of Science, Technology and Medicine in Philadelphia, PA, where she works on public and scholarly programming.
+In addition to pursuing her scholarly interests, Belolan has been working in the Mid-Atlantic region’s museums for over ten years, particularly in the areas of collections management and public programming and interpretation.
+Currently, she is Public Historian in Residence at the Mid-Atlantic Regional Center for the Humanities at Rutgers University-Camden.
 She holds a PhD in the History of American Civilization from the University of Delaware.

 What William Birch Left Out: The Visual Culture of Disability in Early America